 It is necessary to reapply for all financial aid based on family need.
 Students are required to submit updated family financial information each year.
-Most returning students will receive a FAFSA renewal reminder from the federal processor that they may complete a renewal FAFSA online at studentaid.gov.
+Most returning students will receive a FAFSA renewal reminder from the federal processor that they may complete a renewal FAFSA online at fafsa.ed.gov.
+For the 2018-19 academic year and going forward, it will be possible to file the FAFSA October 1 using the prior-prior year income and tax information.
+We encourage all students and families to use the IRS data retrieval process that is offered in the FAFSA.
 The reminder will be sent to either the student's email as reported on the FAFSA or to the home address reported on the FAFSA.
 If a student does not receive a reminder, they may still be able to complete a renewal FAFSA online.
-If a student does not receive a reminder, they may still be able to complete a renewal FAFSA online.
+If they are unable to complete a renewal FAFSA, they may complete a new FAFSA.
+In either case, for a dependent undergraduate student (under the age of 24), both the student and a parent must submit FSA ID numbers or signatures for the FAFSA to be processed.
+The university will try to keep a student's need-based aid package as constant as possible through the undergraduate career.
+Students who reapply for aid must continue to meet all the eligibility requirements listed above.